nextuav/docs/docs/launchpad/getting-started/login.md

 `Login with Google` requires no separate registration process.

-For the other methods, user are required to register themselves using the `Sign up` option.
+For the other methods, users are required to register themselves using the `Sign up` option.

 ![Login](./img/login.jpg)